 Internet is prohibited in the children's room of the library.

-Computers located in the children's area are for children age 11 and under.
+Computers located in the children's area are to be used for card catalog searches or TumbleBooks only.

 Falsifying one's age to gain access to Internet sites is prohibited.